Ask High IMPACT Sales Questions to Help Buyers Find Value

 Presenting Your Solution: Quantify, Project, and Add

-Once you’ve uncovered a few potential areas where your solution can impact the client, you need to work to quantify what the impact will be.
+Once you’ve uncovered a few potential areas through high impact sales questions where your solution can impact the client, you need to work to quantify what the impact will be.
 For instance, if your solution will help improve customer service, what might this equate to in terms of increased re-orders and referral business?
 In another example, if your more expensive solution will last longer and result in fewer service calls for the client, how might this result in a lower Total Cost of Ownership over a period of three to five years?
 By making assumptions and validating these values with our client you are able to begin to quantify the benefits of our solution.

 To develop an overall value proposition, you need to project these values over an agreed to time period to come up with a working number.
 By doing this in several categories and then adding these values together, you can develop a total, quantified value proposition to present to our client.
 Once you have a quantified value proposition, you should compare this to the cost of our solution to develop a return on investment and business case for our offering.